Spinal Cord Injury - SCI:

 Since 2019 we co-operate with Cyberdyne Care Robotics.

-This Japanese company with branches in Germany (e.g. Bochum) offers technically state-of-the-art rehabilitation procedures and programs with exoskeletons (HAL®, Hybrid Assistive Limb) and functional training.
+This Japanese company with branches in Germany (e.g. Bochum) offers technically state-of-the-art rehabilitation procedures and programs with exoskeletons (HAL®, Hybrid Assistive Limb) and functional training for spinal cord injury patients that show improvement after physio therapy (incomplete SCI, responsive SCI).

-Paraplegics are treated there with great success in 3-month training programs.
-They usually achieve a significant improvement in their ability to move, even to the point of walking on a rollator or walker.
+Paraplegics are treated with great success in 3-month training programs if nerve signals are measurable in an evaluative first session.
+Patients usually achieve a significant improvement in their ability to move, even to the point of walking on a rollator or walker.
+Patients stay in Bochum, Germany for 3 months and train 5 days a week.
+One session is approximately 500 Euro.

 Many patients combine our MSEC or BMC treatment with these nerve-guided exoskeleton robotics programs to further increase the chances of success.

 We will be happy to advise you on this as well!
-Or read more below in the following sections.
+Or read more in either the following sections or our latest flyer.

 Therapy Workflow for Stem Cell Treatment of Spinal Cord Injury - SCI